 Shell Oil is adding EV charging at its gas stations, and planning for 20% of its fuel revenues to come from EV charging stations and low carbon fuels by 2025.
 If other oil companies follow suit, we may not need to build many new EV charging stations at all.

 Yes.
-The bill will help our state shift to clean vehicles, and thereby enable millions of people (2.5 million in Southern California alone), mostly communities of color, who live near roadways, to breathe cleaner air.
+Moving to clean vehicles will enable millions of people (2.5 million in Southern California alone), mostly communities of color, who live near roadways, to breathe cleaner air.
 It will help disadvantaged communities especially avoid the health impacts of gas car emissions, including asthma, heart and lung disease, dementia and cancers, and related educational, financial, and quality-of-life detriments.

 And driving electric vehicles instead of gasoline ones will expand options for low income residents to lower their vehicle fuel costs via discounted electricity rates and discounted solar panels and solar for affordable housing (vs gasoline, which costs the same for everyone).

 Yes.
 They will be able to comply, especially give the 22 year lead-time, just like they have with other regulations that improved the health and safety aspects of our vehicles, like regulations around unleaded gasoline, catalytic converters, seat belts and air bags.
-They will have to manufacture clean cars anyway to satisfy regulations in India, France, Germany, Great Britain, Norway, China and many other countries.
+They will have to manufacture clean cars anyway to satisfy the demand created by China, India, France, Germany, Great Britain, Norway and other countries.
 For U.S. automakers to stay competitive, it will be critical for them to come out with a wide array of clean cars.
-The Clean Cars 2040 bill will ensure that they have a market for these vehicles in the U.S. as well.
+A gasoline vehicle phaseout will ensure that they have a market for these vehicles in the U.S. as well.